azimAVI/Book-Recommendation-System/README.md

 - Collaborative filtering techniques were implemented using [Surprise](https://surprise.readthedocs.io/), a Python scikit for building and analyzing recommender systems.

 Feel free to explore the project and provide feedback.
 Happy reading and book recommendations!

+## Contact

+For any questions or inquiries, please reach out to [me](https://www.linkedin.com/in/aayushverma2002/)